 Math faculty are here to advise you about opportunities you can take advantage of while you are a Marymount student and what you can do to prepare for your future career and/or graduate studies.

-Marymount’s Center for Career Services can help you prepare for your internship and job search, polish your résumé, and practice your interviewing skills.
+Marymount’s Center for Career Development can help you prepare for your internship and job search, polish your résumé, and practice your interviewing skills.
 If you are thinking about going to graduate school, Marymount’s DISCOVER Center is available to help you with tips about applying for and thriving in your graduate-study pursuits.

 Here are some links you can explore for internships, jobs, research programs, and conference opportunities: